Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 Most Allied troops arrived after D-Day

 Between June 6 and August 21, more than 2 million Allied troops landed in northern France.
-Relative to the larger battle of Normandy, the D-Day landings represented only a small percentage of overall combatants.
+Relative to the larger battle of Normandy, the soldiers who participated in the D-Day landings represented only a small percentage of the overall combatants.

 The operation led to the liberation of Paris

-On August 8, the Germans staged a last-ditch counterattack that the Allies repelled.
-It was the beginning of the end of the Nazi occupation of France.
+On August 8, the Germans staged a last-ditch counterattack repelled by Allied forces, marking the beginning of the end of the Nazi occupation of France.
 The Allies finally broke out of Normandy a week later on August 15, and on August 25, they liberated Paris.

 A memorial cemetery sits on US soil in France